motorized-n3gro-tone999/uDdbg_tone100/README.md

-# uDdbg - Unicorn DOPE Debugger
+# uDdbg_tone100 - Unicorn DOPE Debugger

 A gdb like debugger that provide a runtime env to unicorn emulator and additionals features!